What is Kinship Workshop?

 Kinship and Intersectionality

 The undefinable and indescribable feels important in these times, to know that we can’t know everything.
 It doesn’t all fit into boxes.
 There is a habitual groove of having to define things.
-For me, that habit gives a sense of security or stability, but other animals and landscapes don’t do that, at least not in the same way.
-I think it’s important that our symbols and definitions don’t become dominant discourses that take greater president or importance over those that don’t categorise.
+That habit can give a sense of security or stability, but other animals and landscapes don’t do that, at least not in the same way.
+It feels important that our symbols and definitions don’t become dominant discourses that take greater president or importance over those that don’t categorise.

 Kinship Workshop is, in a very ordinary way, about communing or ‘being with’.
-Spending time in landscapes and with other animals, I feel like it’s possible to commune with unknowable things.
-And that, for me, is really exciting.
+Spending time in landscapes and with other animals, it’s possible to commune with unknowable things.
+And that can be a very exciting practice.

 Will we be dancing with animals?

-Definitely not… Maybe it’s an understandable question as my background includes dance practice, but I tend to think that dance as a performance art belongs in human culture.
+Definitely not… Maybe it’s an understandable question as I have a background in dance practice, but I tend to think that dance as a performance art belongs in human culture.

 In the workshop, we do share space with other animals – and perhaps that is a subtle dance of sorts.
 But I’m very careful about using that word in this context.
 Kinship treads a fine line to discover, from felt experience, what self-determination and agency is in order to find the right proximity and way of being that all parties feel at ease in.
 At the same time, great care is taken in the continued questioning of ethics in the work, which feels vital to me.